-Today, we will read God Sees The Truth, But Waits by Leo Tolstoy.
-You can read the short story online here.
+Today, we will read God Sees The Truth But Waits, one of the short stories written by Leo Tolstoy.
+You can read the short story online and get Leo Tolstoy short stories pdf free download here.

 Leo Tolstoy is a Russian author considered among the greatest authors of all time.
 He’s been nominated several times for the Novel Prize in Literature and Peace categories for several years but never won and considered a highly controversial omission.
 Tolstoy’s famous works include War and Peace and Anna Karenina, and he’s written over a dozen short stories, several novellas, plays, and essays.
 He has been a significant influence on the lives of Mahatma Gandhi and Martin Luther King Jr.

-God Sees The Truth, But Waits by Leo Tolstoy is a poignant story that explores the themes of love, forgiveness, and morality.
+God Sees The Truth But Waits by Leo Tolstoy is a poignant story that explores the theme of universal love.

 Ivan Dmitrich Aksionov sets out on a journey despite his wife’s insistence that he doesn’t travel due to her premonition.
 He is soon falsely charged for murder and imprisoned for twenty-six long years.
 Even his wife doubts his innocence and moves on with her life with their children.

-When the prison authorities discover the escape tunnel and question the prisoners about the culprit, everyone feigns ignorance out of fear of Semyonich.
-When it comes to Aksionov’s turn, even though he’s not scared of Semyonich, he doesn’t reveal his name to the authorities.
+When the authorities discover the escape tunnel, the prisoners feign ignorance about the culprit out of fear of Semyonich.
+When it comes to Aksionov’s turn, he doesn’t reveal his name to the authorities even though he’s not scared of Semyonich.

-That night, Semyonich confesses his crime to Aksionov and begs for pardon.
-He volunteers to confess to the prison authorities about his past crime for which Aksionov was falsely imprisoned.
-And he does so too, but by then, Aksionov is dead.
+That night, Semyonich confesses his crime to Aksionov and begs for his pardon.
+He volunteers to confess to the authorities about his past crime for which Aksionov was falsely imprisoned.
+By the time he does so, Aksionov is dead.

-The story has a clear message about taking a moral stand – to choose love, kindness, and forgiveness in times of hatred and injustice.
-Aksionov might have been physically dead at the end, but his evolution as a human being spiritually set him free forever.
+The story which is about divine justice has a clear message about taking a moral stand – to choose love, grace, and forgiveness over hatred.
+Aksionov might have been physically dead at the end, but his evolution as a human being set him free forever in the spiritual realm.